 So, let me tell you how Ireland treats a raped pregnant child in 2016.

 Following an evaluation by one psychiatrist the girl and her mother were told that they were being transferred to Dublin for the abortion to be carried out.
 Considering that the procedure is not permitted in all hospitals, they probably did not consider this unusual.
 However, they had been lied to.
 The psychiatrist had actually concluded that the child had a “mental health disorder” and that she needed treatment for her suicidal thoughts.
 They decided that an abortion was “not the solution” for the girl’s problems.
-This girl and her mother were not on their way to receive the healthcare they needed and had a right to.
+This girl and her mother were not on their way to receive the healthcare they needed and had a right to at least get assistance from a sutherland family medical practice center.
 Instead the girl was transferred and detained in a mental health unit.

 This decision was made by one psychiatrist and goes against the current law in Ireland which states: “Medical personnel with conscience objections to abortion will not be required to participate in terminations, but must transfer care of a patient in such cases.
 Where a termination is requested but refused, a woman may appeal to the Health Service Executive (HSE).
 The HSE will establish a panel of at least 10 physicians, from whom a committee of two or three will review any application within three days.”